Hearing tests are used to assess your ability to hear different sounds and to determine if there are any problems.

 - automated auditory brainstem response (AABR) tests – sensors are placed on the head and neck to check the response of the nerves to sound played through headphones

-- pure tone audiometry tests – sounds of different volumes and frequencies are played and a button is pressed when they are heard
+- pure tone audiometry tests – sounds of different volumes and frequencies are played, usually through headphones, and a button is pressed when they are heard

-- bone conduction tests – a vibrating sensor is placed behind the ear to test how well sound travels through the bones in the ear
+- bone conduction tests – a vibrating noise generator sensor is placed behind the ear and presses on the bone to test how well the hearing nerve is working

-The tests used generally differ between children and adults, but they are all completely painless.
+Generally, different tests are used for adults and children but they are all completely painless.